Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Greatsword
 - Attunement

 **Rebirth**: The first time your hit points would be reduced to zero, you are instead left on 1 hit point.
 You become invulnerable and all incoming healing is doubled until the end of your next turn.
+Once this effect is used, it cannot be used again until you finish a long rest.

 **Flight**: You gain 30 feet flying speed